Skip to main content

 Response format

-All responses are JSON unless otherwise noted (e.g., CSV exports).
+All responses are JSON unless otherwise noted (for example, CSV exports).
 Error responses follow a consistent canonical envelope:

 {